OpenDevicePartnership/patina-qemu/Platforms/Docs/Common/windbg-qemu-uefi-debugging.md

 - Copy the output file `/target/x86_64-unknown-uefi/debug/qemu_q35_dxe_core.efi` back to where this patina-qemu code is being compiled.
 The next step assumes it was copied to the patina-qemu root folder.
-- Rebuild the patina-qemu UEFI with the new DXE driver and execute QEMU with both serial and GBD support enabled.
+- Rebuild the patina-qemu UEFI with the new DXE driver and execute QEMU with both serial and GDB support enabled.
   The command line parameter BLD_*_DXE_CORE_BINARY_PATH is used to indicate the override DXE core driver.

   ```cmd